Haripriya-511/DataStructures-Algorithms/DailySeries/src/day2/README.md

 🧠 Use Case:
 Best for interviews and real-world usage due to readability and simplicity.

-🧪 main() Method
-java
-Copy
-Edit
-int []prices = {7,1,5,3,6,4};
-Runs and prints the results of all 3 methods for comparison:

-🖨️ Output:
-Copy
-Edit
-5
-5
-5
 ✅ All three implementations correctly return 5 (buy at 1, sell at 6).

 📌 Summary Table: